 CARBS + PROTEIN and FAT.
 Learn how to ratio and calculate food labels-

-Ever wondered how to count macros or what should my macros be?
-It can be a tad confusing but no worries, I will explain everything in the next few minutes.
+Ever wondered how to count macros or what should your macros be?
+It can be a tad confusing but no worries, I will explain...

 Calculating your personal macro goals can be done in a variety of ways and everyone does it differently.
 This first calculation should be a starting point for you in your journey to figure out what ratio is best for you.

 In the coming weeks, take note of how you FEEL with regard to energy levels, workouts, sleep, etc. Even just a couple of weeks can provide you insight into what's working and what is not.